apache/trafficcontrol/docs/source/admin/traffic_router.rst

 External Account Binding
 ------------------------
-External Account Binding allows the user to use an existing account with an :abbr:`ACME (Automatic Certificate Management Environment)` provider to obtain, renew, and revoke SSL certificates.
+External account binding allows the user to use an existing account with an :abbr:`ACME (Automatic Certificate Management Environment)` provider to obtain, renew, and revoke SSL certificates.
 To use this functionality, fill in the fields in :ref:`cdn.conf` for the :abbr:`ACME (Automatic Certificate Management Environment)` provider with which the account is set up.
 The first time this is used for a specific :abbr:`ACME (Automatic Certificate Management Environment)` provider (defined by the `acme_provider` and `user_email` fields) the information will be used to get a private key and account URL from the :abbr:`ACME (Automatic Certificate Management Environment)` provider and register the account.
 These will be stored for later use.
-External Account Binding information can only be used once, so after the first time, the private key and URL will be used.
+External account binding information can only be used once, so after the first time, the private key and URL will be used.

 ..
 Important:: The `acme_provider` and `user_email` combination must be unique.
 The `acme_provider` field must correlate to the `AuthType` field for each certificate to be renewed using that provider.

 ..
-Note:: As of writing, External Account Binding can only be used for certificate renewals.
+Note:: As of writing, external account binding can only be used for certificate renewals.

-External Account Binding can be set up through :ref:`cdn.conf` by updating the following fields:
+External account binding can be set up through :ref:`cdn.conf` by updating the following fields:

-.. table:: Fields to update for External Account Binding using :abbr:`ACME (Automatic Certificate Management Environment)` protocol under `acme_accounts`
+.. table:: Fields to update for external account binding using :abbr:`ACME (Automatic Certificate Management Environment)` protocol under `acme_accounts`

 	+------------------------------+---------+----------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 	| Name                         | Type    | Required | Description                                                                                                                                                                                                        |